William Francis Gray Swann

-William Francis Gray Swann (August 29, 1884 – January 29, 1962) was an Anglo-American physicist.
+W.F.G.
+Swann (August 29, 1884 – January 29, 1962) was an English physicist.

 Education

-He was educated at Brighton Technical College and the Royal College of Science from which he obtained a B.Sc. in 1905.
-He worked as an Assistant Lecturer at the University of Sheffield, while simultaneously pursuing a doctorate at University College London, from which he received a D.Sc. in 1910.
+He was educated at Brighton Technical College and the Royal College of Science, from which he obtained a B.Sc. in 1905.
+He worked as an assistant lecturer at the University of Sheffield while simultaneously pursuing a doctorate at University College London, from which he received a D.Sc. in 1910.

 Career

 Swann left Sheffield in 1913, when he went to the United States to join the Carnegie Institute, becoming head of the Physical Division of the Department of Terrestrial Magnetism.
-He later became a professor at the University of Minnesota, then at the University of Chicago and Yale University.
-E. O. Lawrence, the 1939 Nobel Laureate in Physics, was one of Swann's graduate students at the University of Minnesota.
+He later became a professor at the University of Minnesota, then at the University of Chicago and Yale University, where he was appointed the director of the Yale University Sloane Laboratory.
+E. O. Lawrence, the 1939 Nobel Laureate in Physics, was one of Swann's graduate students at the University of Minnesota and followed his professor to Chicago and then New Haven.

-In 1924 Swann was an Invited Speaker of the International Congress of Mathematicians in Toronto.
-In 1927 at the age of 43, he became the first director of the Bartol Research Foundation of the Franklin Institute.
-Among his first acts as Director was to arrange a contract to locate the Foundation at Swarthmore College, which is fairly close to Philadelphia.
-He continued as Director of the Foundation until his retirement in 1959, when he was replaced by Martin A. Pomerantz.
+In 1924, Swann was an Invited Speaker of the International Congress of Mathematicians in Toronto.
+In 1927, at the age of 43, he became the first director of the Bartol Research Foundation of the Franklin Institute.
+Among his first acts as director was to arrange a contract to locate the foundation at Swarthmore College, which is fairly close to Philadelphia.
+He continued as director of the foundation until his retirement in 1959, when he was replaced by Martin A. Pomerantz.

-He is particularly noted for his research into cosmic rays and high-energy physics.
+He is particularly noted for his research into cosmic rays, high-energy particle physics and Quantum mechanics.
 He produced over 250 publications, including his influential, popular book The Architecture of the Universe in 1934.

+Joseph Valasek, one of his graduate students at the University of Minnesota, discovered hysteretic charge-voltage behavior in Rochelle salt, which led to the establishment of ferroelectricity as a field of study.

 Recognition

-Swann was awarded the Elliott Cresson Gold Medal by the Franklin Institute in 1960.
-The lunar impact crater Swann is named after him.